uherting/RaspbianPrep4Inst/README.md

    The partitions contained in the image file can be found in the directory
    ${IMG_LOCATION_MOUNT}/* .

-3) Writing customisation to the mounted image: customise_details.sh
+3) Writing customisation to the mounted image: customise_details.sh <hostname> <wifi|nowifi>
+   This script is the heart of the project.
+It modifies some files contained in the image file and adds a few more.

+   The parameter <hostname> is used to change the original initial hostname from "raspberrypi" to the given string.

+   The parameter <wifi|nowifi> is used to determine whether the file wpa_supplicant.conf containing the WiFi credentials is transferred to the boot partition.

 4) Unmounting the image: loop_mount_umnt /path/to/my/image/my.img (optional parameter)
    This unmounts the latest image file (according to the timestamp in file